 Dr Shuruq Naguib

-Dr Shuruq Naguib is a lecturer in Islamic Studies at University of Lancaster, UK.
+Dr Shuruq Naguib is a lecturer in Islamic Studies at Lancaster University, UK.
 She received her PhD in Islamic Studies from the University of Manchester, Department of Middle Eastern Studies.
 Dr Naguib’s research covers two key strands: the classical and pre-modern intellectual and textual traditions, particularly Qur'an hermeneutics and ritual law; and Muslim responses to modernity, with a focus on how twentieth century and contemporary Muslim women scholars read the tradition to intellectually and socially develop their religious authority as knowers of the tradition.
 She has written on ritual purity, metaphor in post-classical Qur'an interpretation and Arabic rhetoric, feminist hermeneutics of the Qur'an, and contemporary female exegetes and jurists in Islam, with special interest in Bint al-Shati'.
-She led a research project on women’s contemporary readings of Islamic texts in Egypt and the UK (2012-2012) and is currently the Co-investigator on the AHRC-funded project Representing Islam on Campus: http://representingislamoncampussoas.co.uk/ She is the former Co-chair of the British Association of Islamic Studies (BRAIS, 2012-2017) which she continues to serve as a Council Member.
+She led a research project on women’s contemporary readings of Islamic texts in Egypt and the UK (2011-2012) and is currently the Co-investigator on the AHRC-funded project Representing Islam on Campus: http://representingislamoncampussoas.co.uk/ She is the former Co-chair of the British Association of Islamic Studies (BRAIS, 2012-2017) and now serves as a Council Member.